entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/widget-configuration.md

 customElements.define('simple-mfe', WidgetElement);
 ```

 2. Replace the contents of `src/App.js` with the following.
-This component now receives the `config` property and displays the `name` parameter from it.
+This component now receives the `config` property and displays the `name` parameter it contains.
 This turns the static component from the [React MFE tutorial](./react.md) into a more dynamic component.

 ``` javascript
 import './App.css';